 Internal and external evaluations of IMF practices

-- An Independent Evaluation Office (IEO), established in July 2001, provides objective and independent evaluations on issues related to IMF policies and operations.
+- An Independent Evaluation Office (IEO), established in July 2001, provides objective and independent evaluations of IMF policies and operations.
 The Office operates independently of IMF management and at arm's length from the IMF's Executive Board.
-Both the IEO reports and its work program are publicly available.
+The IEO's reports and work program are publicly available.
 Recent IEO reviews have examined the IMF’s response to the financial crisis and the quality of IMF economic forecasts.
 Reviews are typically open and inclusive and often draw on contributions from IMF member countries, donor agencies, international organizations, and civil society organizations.

-Each month, the Fund’s external website receives close to 1.2 million visitors and around 305,000 report downloads.
+- Each month, the Fund’s external website receives about 6 million page views,1.2 million visitors, and around 319,000 report downloads.

 - IMF staff and management hold regular meetings, seminars, and consultations with civil society and other stakeholders at Fund headquarters and worldwide on specific policy or country issues.
 Invitations are extended by the IMF to contribute to reviews of its policies, by attending seminars or by providing comments to papers posted on its external website.